 Innocent Spouse Relief

 For those who owe taxes due to actions of their current of former spouse (like reporting the incorrect income) or taxes which have arisen from a divorce, separation or annulment may be eligible to apply for Innocent Spouse Relief.
 Must submit IRS form 8857 within 2 years of being contacted by the IRS, notifying you of any unpaid taxes.
 Widowers are also eligible for this relief.

 An attorney can help you negotiate a settlement with the IRS.
 Additionally, an attorney can act as your representative, so you won’t have to deal directly with the IRS.
 An attorney can look at your unique circumstance and get you the best possible outcome – whether that is contesting a lien through an Offer in Compromise or paying less than the full amount by arguing a case for hardship.

 Only in rare cases like proving financial hardship or extenuating circumstances which render a taxpayer unable to pay their tax debts, does the IRS forgive a taxpayer’s financial obligation.
 To avoid common pitfalls, it is always recommended that a taxpayer file their yearly income tax return, abide by tax deadlines and pay what they owe.
 If you cannot pay, then you should still file and work with the IRS on your payment options.

 For those who already have incurred tax debt or are unsure of their status due to repeated failure to file their tax returns, speaking to a tax attorney is your best option.
 Many attorneys can advise you on available options that fit your unique circumstance, draft legal correspondence and help you acquire all the supporting documentation you will need.
-At Robinson & Henry, our tax attorneys will provide a free initial consultation for those seeking tax-debt relief (please click here to schedule a free consult).
+At Robinson & Henry, our tax attorneys will provide a free initial assessment for those seeking tax-debt relief (please click here to schedule a free consult).